MMB-UMCU/wrangling-genomics/_episodes/02-quality-control.md

 {: .bash}

 Now we can transfer our HTML files using `scp`.
 ~~~
 $ scp dcuser@ec2-34-238-162-94.compute-1.amazonaws.com:~/dc_workshop/results/fastqc_untrimmed_reads/*.html .
 ~~~
+Note: the dot at the end of the command indicates that all files will be transferred to your current working directory.

 {: .bash}

 > ## Note on using zsh